tumblr/TMTumblrSDK/README.md

     // You are now authenticated (if !error)
 }];
 ```

-This method will provide the API client with a token and token secret.
-The SDK does *not* currently persist these values;
-you are responsible for storing them and setting them on the API client on subsequent app launches, before making any API
-requests.
-This may change in a future release.

 If you're only interested in authentication, the
 `TMTumblrSDK/APIClient/Authentication` sub-pod can be installed by itself.